zzandland/SDL-GameEngine/README.md

-# snakecurse
+# SnakeSFML
-A simple snake game implementation using ncurses
+A simple snake game implementation using SFML